ratson/conflake/API_GUIDE.md

 ```

 The following options are available for configuring the meta attributes of the
-default package for supported modules (such as flakelight-rust or
+default package for supported modules (such as conflake-rust or
-flakelight-zig) or for use in your own packages through the `defaultMeta` pkgs
+conflake-zig) or for use in your own packages through the `defaultMeta` pkgs
 value.

 `description` allows setting the package description.
 By default it uses the